dlwicksell/nodem/README.md

 ```

 Then on the server you are connecting to, make sure you have the data file set
-up at the same path that you set the '-file=' option to in the global directory
+up at the same path that you set the `-file=` option to in the global directory
 of your GT.CM client configuration, and have started the GT.CM server on the
-same IP address and port that you configured in the 'open' call in Nodem, e.g.
+same IP address and port that you configured in the `open` call in Nodem, e.g.

 ```bash
 $ $ydb_dist/gtcm_gnp_server -log=gtcm.log -service=6789
 ```

 **NOTE:** GT.CM only allows remote connections for the database access APIs,
-not the 'function' nor 'procedure' APIs.
+not the `function` nor `procedure` APIs.
 So while using Nodem in a remote GT.CM
-configuration, any calls to the 'function' or 'procedure' APIs will result in
+configuration, any calls to the `function` or `procedure` APIs will result in
 local calls, not remote [RPC] calls.

 Nodem supports two different character encodings, UTF-8 and M. It defaults to